 Q&A's Civic integration exam

-Do I have to pay for a new exam appointment?
+My appointment for the basic civic integration exam abroad was cancelled due to Corona measures.
+Do I have to pay for a new examination appointment?

-No. You have already paid the exam fee to DUO, and you will not have to pay again.
+No. You have already paid the exam fee to DUO, and you will not be required to pay it again.

-What does it mean to me if I cannot take the civic integration exam now?
+What does it mean for me if I cannot do my civic integration exam now?

-Can I be exempted from civic integration or take the civic integration exam in the Netherlands?
+Can I get exemption from the civic integration exam or do the civic integration exam in the Netherlands?

 If, due to special circumstances, you are unable to take the exam, you can ask the IND for an exemption.
 For more information on the conditions, please visit the IND website.
 It is not possible to take the civic integration exam in the Netherlands.